RURAJAVEL/kuehne_nagel_Demo/README.md

 1. Payload for application is exported as JSON
    File name : kuehne_nagel_Demo.postman_collection

-# Readme is available at root level and provided for Server & Soap_webservice directroy
+# Readme is available at root level and provided for Server & Soap_webservice directory